 Water System and Fire Hydrant Maintenance

 The Town performs operational tests and system maintenance on all Town of Cary fire hydrants twice each year.
 The tests serve a dual purpose by assuring adequate fire flow and the flushing of sedimentation from the distribution system.
-Please refer any questions about fire hydrants to customer service at 469-4090.
+Please refer any questions about fire hydrants to 311 or (919) 469-4090.

 As part of the Town's comprehensive water conservation program, the water waste ordinance prohibits directly watering impervious surfaces (sidewalks, driveways or streets) and over watering to the extent that runoff occurs from the property.
 Field staff and workshops are available to provide information for customers to maintain and calibrate their irrigation systems.
 Public Works & Utilities, 311 or (919) 469-4090

 The Town's award-winning website, www.townofcary.org, is a primary information resource for the Town of Cary.
 Information about current news and events, Town Council, Town meetings, projects, ordinances, and initiatives is available 24 hours a day.
 Information Technology, (919) 462-3925